My boyfriend is depressed

 Coping with their bouts of depression

-If depression has got its claws into your partner you might be torn about whether to offer help, or just leave them to it.
+If your partner is struggling with depression you might be torn about whether to offer help, or just leave them to it.
 Don’t wait for them to tell you what they need.
 They probably won’t ask for it, as depression is very good at convincing people they’re worthless and they shouldn’t reach out.

 The best thing you can do is just let them know you care and keep checking in with them.
 Something as simple as a text message saying: “I’m thinking of you,” can make a huge difference.

 My partner/girlfriend/boyfriend is suicidal

 It can be very scary if your boyfriend or girlfriend says they’re feeling suicidal.
 Don’t assume they’re making it up for attention, or saying it to try and hurt you.
 We’ve got an article on how to deal with suicidal thoughts here.

 When people say they’re suicidal it usually means they’re in a lot of emotional pain and they want it to stop.
 Encourage them to call Samaritans and to visit their GP.
 If you’re really worried, think about calling the emergency services.